pragmarb/pragma-rails-starter/README.md

 $ bin/rspec
 ```

+In the tests, you have access to the `#last_response` and `#parsed_response` methods which return,
+respectively, the last response object and the parsed body of the response.

 ## Deployment

-The application is already configured for deployment on Heroku (including a release comamnd that
+The application is already configured for deployment on Heroku, including a release command that
-runs DB migrations).
+runs DB migrations.

 Provided that you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed,
 deploying a new app should be as simple as: